fboender/cfgtrack/README.md

 cfgtrack tracks and reports diffs in files between invocations.

-It lets you add directories and files to a tracking list by keeping a seperate copy of the file in a tracking directory.
-When invoked with the 'compare' command, it outputs a Diff of any changes made in the configuration file since the last time you invoked with the 'compare' command.
+It lets you add directories and files to a tracking list by keeping a separate copy of the file in a tracking directory.
+When invoked with the '`compare`' command, it outputs a Diff of any changes made in the files since the last time you invoked with the '`compare`' command.
 It then automatically updates the tracked file.
 It can also send an email with the diff attached.

 Limitations (otherwise known as "features")